Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 Documentation of the Modbus binding Bundle.
 The binding supports both TCP and Serial slaves.
 RTU, ASCII and BIN variants of Serial Modbus are supported.

-The binding acts as Modbus TCP Client (that is, as modbus master), querying data from Modbus TCP servers (that is, modbus slaves).
+The binding can act as
+- Modbus TCP Client (that is, as modbus master), querying data from Modbus TCP servers (that is, modbus slaves).
+- Modbus serial master, querying data from modbus serial slaves

 ## Introduction